Particular/docs.particular.net/nservicebus/pipeline/features.md

 ---
 title: Features
 summary: Implement a Feature for advanced extension of NServiceBus.
-reviewed: 2016-03-21
+reviewed: 2016-05-31
 tags:
  - feature
  - pipeline
+related:
+ - samples/feature
+ - samples/header-manipulation
+ - samples/logging/stack-trace-cleaning
+ - samples/pipeline/handler-timer
+ - samples/pipeline/multi-serializer
+ - samples/startup-shutdown-sequence
 ---

 While NServiceBus provides some simple interfaces to plug in the code at certain steps in the life-cycle, Features offer a more complete approach to write and distribute custom extensions.

 Features allow:

- * Configure required dependencies for the Feature
+ * Configure required dependencies for the Feature.
- * Enable or disable a Feature via configuration or based on conditions and dependencies
+ * Enable or disable a Feature via configuration or based on conditions and dependencies.
- * Get full access to the pipeline, settings and the container
+ * Get full access to the pipeline, settings and the container.

 ## Feature API